 See one of the symbol of Tuscany, the famous Leaning Tower, It’s a short walk from the station (Pisa San Rossore) to Piazza dei Miracoli.
 If you get off at Pisa Centrale it will take 30 minutes to reach the Tower, but it’s an opportunity to cross the city centre and see what else Pisa has to offer.

-Getting there: 1 hour from Florence via train.
+Getting there: 1 hour from Florence by direct train.

 6. Pistoia – Discover the Medieval city centre